Nathan Healy

 Pennsylvania Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Pennsylvania’s four distinct seasons create varying solar production throughout the year.
-Winter’s shorter days and snow reduce output, while summer delivers peak performance.
-Despite cloudy stereotypes, Pennsylvania remains excellent for solar.
+Pennsylvania’s mix of four distinct seasons, varying cloud cover, and strong summer sun creates unique solar conditions.
+Despite snowy winters, most PA homes produce excellent solar energy year-round.

 What Can the Average Pennsylvania Solar System Power?